Available Form Elements

-Form elements help you to add different types of input fields in your post creation form.
-You just have to click on the buttons on the right and the input fields will appear on the bottom of your form.
+WP User Frontend’s post form feature has different elements to add different types of input fields in your post creation form.
+So you can easily insert whatever you need.
+You just have to click on the buttons on the right and the input fields will appear at the bottom of your form.
 Each form element has some common attributes.

-- Post Title: This fields is inserted on the new form and is a mandatory field.
+- Post Title: This field inserted on the new form and is a mandatory field.
 The data on this field will be visible as the title.

 - Post Body: This is also a default field but using it is not mandatory.
 You can remove this field from the form if you do not need it.